steven0608/BuildMathGameWithJS_singlepageapp/README.md

 # A fun Math Game
 demo: https://mental-math-with-matt-n-steve.herokuapp.com/
-Please also checkout the scordboard to see if you are on our top ten list
+Please also checkout the scoreboard to see if you are on our top ten list
 Have fun!!

 Group Project: Steven Chen and Matt Zuzolo